 A total of 256 subjects between 1 to 24 months of age have been exposed to lamotrigine in the dose range 1 to 15 mg/kg/day for up to 72 weeks.
 The safety profile of lamotrigine in children aged 1 month to 2 years was similar to that in older children except that clinically significant worsening of seizures (>=50%) was reported more often in children under 2 years of age (26%) as compared to older children (14%).

-Clinical efficacy and safety in Lennox-Gastaut syndrome
+Lennox-Gastaut syndrome

 There are no data for monotherapy in seizures associated with Lennox-Gastaut syndrome.